bjornekelund/rbnskew/README.md

 Skew analysis for the RBN network

-`skimlist` analyses a comma separated list of spots (formatted as the csv files available from http://www.reversebeacon.net/raw_data/) to determine the relative frequency error for all skimmers listed in the file.
+`skimlist` analyses a comma separated list of spots (formatted as the csv files available from http://www.reversebeacon.net/raw_data) to determine the relative frequency error for all skimmers listed in the file.

-It uses a set of trusted GPSDO-controlled skimmers as reference and calculates the average deviation in reported frequency for all spots meeeting the criteria below.
+It uses a set of known and trusted GPSDO-controlled skimmers as reference and calculates the average deviation in reported frequency for all spots meeeting the criteria below.

 The adjustment factor listed is intended to be applied to the skimmer's